day8/re-frame/docs/Interceptors.md

 That's essentially a map of two functions.
 Now imagine a vector of these maps - that's an interceptor chain.

-Above we imagined an interceptor chain of `[std1 std2 in1 in2 h]`.
+Above we imagined an interceptor chain of `[std1 std2 in1 in2 ih]`.
 Now we know that this is really a vector of 5 maps: `[{...} {...} {...} {...} {...}]`  where each of the 5 maps have
 a `:before` and `:after` fn.